Progress Report

 2. Outcome so far

 We investigated the control of cloud formation by dispersing dry ice into clouds—a process known as cloud seeding.
-By hypothetically increasing ice crystal nucleation through dry ice dispersion, we managed to reduce the maximum 24-hour precipitation by 15% during the heavy rainfall event of July 2020.
+By hypothetically increasing ice crystal nucleation through dry ice dispersion, we managed to reduce the maximum 24-hour precipitation by 15% during the heavy rainfall event of July 2020 in a simulation.

 We also explored the suppression of torrential rainfall by inhibiting the high inflow of water vapor from the sea.
 A numerical simulation using a 1-km offshore curtain during the 2017 northern Kyushu heavy rainstorm indicated that this curtain reduced the 3-hour rainfall by 34%.